 - may even consider new evidence.

-- the defendant has been rehabilitated,
+- you have been rehabilitated,

 - the punishment matches the crime, and

-Below our Denver Colorado criminal defense attorneys will answer the following key questions:
+Below, our Denver Colorado criminal defense attorneys will answer the following key questions:

 - 1. What is a motion for reconsideration in Colorado?